 It’ll make your real life seem beige in comparison

 Waking to a view across your own plunge pool where a monitor lizard is taking a dip, before a breakfast of tropical fruits you’ve never even heard of before, overlooking an Indian Ocean without a single boat on it.
 A morning spent surfing or swimming, or hiking to a day spa on its own private beach, then a lunch of fresh-caught sashimi.
 Seeing off the hottest part of the day in a hammock under pandanus trees; before another surf, and a horse ride along a two-and-a-half-kilometre beach as the sun sets before dinner under the stars.
 How can normal life possibly compete?

 Sumba is 400 kilometres east of Bali and 50 minutes by air.
-Garuda Indonesia flies daily between the two; or you can pay $550 USD to have your flight and transfers between Bali and Sumba organised at Nihi Sumba Island’s office in Bali.
+Garuda Indonesia flies daily between the two; or you can pay to have your flight and transfers between Bali and Sumba organised at Nihi Sumba Island’s office in Bali.

 Villas start from $845 USD per night including all meals, snacks and mini-bar.